anthropics/mcpb/examples/hello-world-uv/README.md

 ## What is UV Runtime?

-UV runtime lets Claude Desktop automatically manage Python and dependencies for your extension:
+UV runtime lets MCP clients manage Python and dependencies for your extension.
+The MCP client is responsible for the following:
 - Downloads the correct Python version for the user's platform
 - Creates an isolated virtual environment
 - Installs dependencies from `pyproject.toml`